mattjaf/getPriceFeedData/README.md

 }
 ```

-Please refer to that [natSpec](./contracts/GetPriceFeedDataV8.sol) comments within the contract for disclaimers and usage details
+Please refer to the [natSpec](./contracts/GetPriceFeedDataV8.sol) comments within the contract for disclaimers and usage details

 ## Testing